swiss-adminR/pkgs/README.md

 **How to access:** The package / code has not been published online yet.
 Send us an [email](mailto:niklas.haffert@ag.ch).

+#### staagAGZ

+staagAGZ provides functions for creating the ["Aargauer Zahlen"] (https://www.ag.ch/de/verwaltung/dfr/statistik/bestellungen/aargauer-zahlen) in pdf format from an R Markdown document.
+In particular, the functions produce LaTeX code within the R Markdown document (using the LaTeX-package tabularray) for creating the tables in the desired layout.

+**Used by:** Statistik Aargau (internal application).

+**How to access:** The package / code has not been published online yet.
+Send us an [email](mailto:mattias.hemmig@ag.ch).

 ## Specific Data